Riiz0/CantinaVerse/README.md

 ### Smart Contracts

 - **NFT Contract (ERC-721)**: Implements the ERC-721 standard for NFTs, handling creation, ownership, and transfer.
-- **Marketplace Contract**: Manages the listing, buying, and selling of NFTs on the marketplace.
+- **Marketplace Contract (Includes Auction)**: Manages the listing, buying, and selling of NFTs on the marketplace.
-- **Royalty Contract**: Tracks and distributes royalties to NFT creators whenever their NFTs are sold.
-- **Auction Contract (Optional)**: Manages auctions for NFTs.
 - **Access Control Contract (Optional)**: Manages permissions and roles within the marketplace.

 ### Development Tools